-Councillors considered a financial risk analysis of the Council's proposed budget for 2020/21 when setting the Budget at Full Council in February 2020.
+Councillors considered a financial risk analysis of the Council's proposed budget for 2021/22 when setting the Budget at Full Council in February 2021.

 The Council holds a general fund balance to help mitigate against strategic financial risks such as interest rates, inflation and demographic spending pressures.
-Given the likelihood of all the risks materialising in full being low, the General Fund balance was considered to be sufficient, and also taking into consideration that the Budget for 2020/21 includes a further contribution (£3.5m) to the general fund balance.
+Given the likelihood of all the risks materialising in full being low, the General Fund balance was considered to be sufficient.

-The budget for 2020/21 does not depend upon the drawdown of reserves, and has provided for growth and pressures arising and the aforementioned contribution to the general fund balance to help mitigate strategic financial risks.
+The budget for 2021/22 does not depend upon the drawdown of reserves, other than those related to Covid-19 grant funding, and has provided for growth and pressures arising.

-Financial performance 2019/20
+Financial performance 2020/21